jrehor/kcc/README.md

  f:{x*x}      /f[] has only one argument f 2          /and you can omit brackets
 4

- f f 2        /neater way to say f[f[2]]
-16
 ```

+Note that when calling a function with three arguments `f[1;2;3]` we had to use square brackets and use an expression separator, because each argument passed to a function is an expression in its own right.
+However, second function only takes one argument, and we were allowed to omit brackets, although we could also say `f[2]`.

-This illustrates a core principle of k syntax — everything that you intuitively feel you should be able to omit, can and should be omitted, and there very few exceptions to this rule.
+This illustrates a core principle of k syntax — almost everything that you intuitively feel you should be able to omit, can and should be omitted.
+Top candidates for omission are square `[]` and round brackets `()`.
 The lesser you type, the better your code will get.

 -------------------